gcohen1928/Timer-App/README.md

 ### You can view the app on an ios or android simulator, or through the Expo app on your deivce by scanning the QR code in the terminal. ###

-This app supports:
+To operate:
-* Typing in a subject to "focus" on for any amount of time
+* Type in a subject to "focus" on
 * Then, press the + button to navigate to the next screen
 * Then, choose a 10, 15, or 20 minute timer
 * Press start when you're ready!